Pentecost (Acts 2)

 Fifty days after His resurrection, Jesus fulfilled His promise.
-People of faith are well acquainted with the facts; but let’s look at a couple details.
+People of faith are well acquainted with the facts; but let’s look at the details.

-It is noteworthy that the text describes the sound as wind.
-The words “spirit” and “wind” derive from the same root pneo (Gr. πνέω) translated wind, breath, spirit.
-In an inaugural occurrence evidenced by the sound of what we might call gale force or hurricane-like wind, the Holy Spirit baptized the disciples gathered in the room by indwelling each person, thereby creating the new identity known as the church.
+- It is noteworthy that the text describes the sound as wind.
+The words “spirit” and “wind” derive from the same root pneo (Greek, πνέω) translated wind, breath, spirit.
+In an inaugural occurrence evidenced by the sound of what we might call hurricane-like wind, the Holy Spirit baptized the disciples gathered in the room by indwelling each person, thereby creating the new identity known as the church.

-If you’ve experienced the concussion of an explosion or the strength of deafening thunder, it’s not difficult to imagine the sound of violent rushing wind so intense that it drew the attention of the multitudes thronging the city of Jerusalem for the celebration of Shavuot.
+For any who have experienced a tornado or hurricane, it’s not difficult to imagine the sound of violent wind so intense that it drew the attention of the multitudes thronging the city of Jerusalem for the celebration of Shavuot.

-In response to their question, “What does this mean,” Peter explained the significance of the event to the gathered throng.
-More than 3,000 believed Peter’s message, placed their faith in the substitutionary sacrifice of Jesus the Christ and were added to the newly birthed church as a result (v.
-41).
-Incidentally, you may have noticed that no one was required to attend a membership class or sign a doctrinal statement.
+More than 3,000 believed Peter’s message, placed their faith in the substitutionary sacrifice of Jesus the Christ and were added to the newly birthed church as a result.

 It was an astonishing outcome at the conclusion of the celebration of Shavuot.
-The spiritual harvest of 3,000 souls was the “firstfruits” of the redeemed body of believers (later Christians) who constituted the freshly consecrated church.
+The spiritual harvest of souls was the “firstfruits” of the redeemed body of believers (later called Christians; see Acts 11:26) who constituted the freshly established church.